ytrbi/hangman/README.md

 ## What’s This?

-A fun Hangman game whereby the way you guess letters to figure out a secret word.
+A fun Hangman game where you guess letters to figure out a secret word.

 ## How to Play